Caracas Metro: History

 It was inaugurated on January 2, 1983 with 11.5 km and currently the total length of the railway reaches 106.5 km.
 Its purpose is to contribute to the development of collective transportation in Caracas and its immediate area, through the planning, construction, and commercial exploitation of an integrated transportation system.
 The C. A. Metro de Caracas is in charge of its construction, operation and exploitation as a decentralized public body attached to the Ministry of People's Power for Land Transportation.

-As a consequence of the crisis that the country is experiencing, by October 2018 it was estimated that 25% of the Caracas Metro trains were out of service due to lack of maintenance.
-In 2020, 9 of them remain operational.
-48 trains on Line 1; 6 of 44 on Line 2; and 4 of 16 on Line 3; which, together with electrical failures, causes users to experience permanent delays.
-In 2022, the Caracas Metro only has 23 of the 169 trains operational.
+As a consequence of the Crisis in Venezuela, by October 2018 it was estimated that 25% of the Caracas Metro trains were out of service due to lack of maintenance.
+In 2020, nine of them remain operational.
+Forty-eight trains on Line 1; six of 44 on Line 2; and four of 16 on Line 3; which, together with electrical failures, causes users to experience permanent delays.
+In 2022, the Caracas Metro only had 23 of the 169 trains operational.

-The system has 53 stations.
+The system has 49 stations.
 The company is run by Major General Juan Carlos Du Bolay Perozo.